A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Acknowledgments

 \section{Acknowledgments}

 We thank D. Yudilevich, B. Varona-Uriarte and L. Sarra for useful discussions.
 We gratefully acknowledge the computational resources of the ``High Performance Computing'' facility at Heriot-Watt University.
 This work is funded by the Engineering and Physical Sciences Research Council (EP/S000550/1, EP/V053779/1, EP/Z533208/1, EP/Z533191/1) and the European Innovation Council (QuSPARC, grant agreement 101186889).
-This work is also supported by the project 23NRM04 NoQTeS, which has received funding from the European Partnership on Metrology, co-financed from the European Union’s Horizon Europe Research and Innovation Programme and by the Participating States.
+This work is also supported by the project 23NRM04 NoQTeS, which has received funding from the European Partnership on Metrology, co-financed from the European Union’s Horizon Europe Research and Innovation Programme and by the Participating States. {Finally, this project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 852410)}